 The key to any successful business is a hard-working team.
 Without a dedicated staff pushing the buttons behind the scenes, businesses would grind to a halt.
 However, keeping teams motivated can be a struggle, especially in the midst of high-pressure environments that are filled with deadlines, problem-solving, and stress.

 ‘Busy work’ is the bane of many employees’ lives.
-This kind of work is defined as tasks which have hours spent on them when a quicker alternative is available which could save a lot of time and energy.
+This kind of work is defined as tasks that have hours spent on them when a quicker alternative is available which could save a lot of time and energy.
 Take your Point of Sale proposition, for example, identifying what products are selling well and which need a push is one of the most key pieces of data when deciding to restock or not.

 Cutting out manual stock checks and implementing a modern POS system not only saves time but will ensure that human error never leaves you sold out of a bestselling product accidentally.

-Less busywork, fewer headaches, and more efficiency.
+Less busy work, fewer headaches, and more efficiency.

 2. Improve workplace conditions